 - Once that fruit’s ready to pick, you can prune off the entire stem.

-How to Tie Up Tomatoes: Single Stem String Trellis
+How to Create Single Stem String Trellises

 Another way how to tie up tomato plants is using a string method.